Here’s how to sharpen your wit and be quicker in your conversations. What we’ll go through:

 Think back to a situation where you weren’t witty but wanted to be.
 Now that you have time to think, what would have been the perfect response to give?
 When you come up with a good reply, what components does it have?
 What can you learn from analyzing it?

 3. Take improv theatre classes

 Improv theatre is about improvising instant reactions.
 I took an improv class for a year, and it helped me become a quicker thinker.
 I thought I would only meet extroverted people there who were already fast thinkers, but the truth turned out to be that most people go there because they want to learn to loosen up.

 1. Watch TV-shows

 TV-shows, especially sitcoms, are full of funny, quick remarks.
-Watch some, and pay attention specifically to the humour in the conversations.
+Watch some, and pay attention specifically to the humor in the conversations.
 Don’t try to remember the actual lines.
 Instead, try to understand the underlying principles and how you can apply them.